 SINGLE PLAYER: For God’s sake, don’t stand still.

-The most mandatory thing to do in the Doom is to keep your movement active at all times.
-It comes before shooting, it comes before that nasty skull-cracking Glory kills, and it comes before everything.
+The most mandatory thing to do in Doom is to keep your movement active at all times.
+It comes before shooting, before that nasty skull-cracking Glory kills, and before everything.
 This is very important because movement is the thing that facilitates your ability to kill and ascend against your enemies.
-Hold still, and Doom’s demons are going to surround you while high-flying rocket-slingers are going to brutalize you.
-You’ll get boxed in, you’ll get destroyed and then you’ll die.
-Keeping your movement game strong is your greatest ability to survive in the Doom.
+Hold still, and Doom’s demons will surround you while high-flying rocket-slingers will brutalize you.
+You’ll get boxed in, you’ll get destroyed, and then you’ll die.
+Keeping your movement game strong is your greatest ability to survive in Doom.
 Go ahead and Run, strafe, shimmy, and leap.
-As long as you’re constantly moving your position, it will help you maintain an upper-hand of ever-changing firing angles and the changes required to optimize your use of other weapons.
+As long as you’re constantly moving your position, it will help you maintain an upper hand over ever-changing firing angles and the changes required to optimize your use of other weapons.
 This is the first and the main aspect in the Doom, keep dodging and don’t stand still.

 Don’t Focus too much on one enemy

 Leading off from the first point, it will be much desirable at times to focus on your wild-demon killer aggression on the biggest enemy on the field until it’s dead.
 But that isn’t always wise if you ask me.
 In fact, it is often the opposite.
 If you have Mancubus or Hell Knight pinned down in a relatively isolated corner of the fight, by all means, go ahead and hammer it for a moment, but keep in mind that this strategy should be the exception, not the rule.
 If you’re holding a restricted position, everything else on the battleground is closing in on you.
 I bet that it’s happening and you don’t want that.